sschoener/unity-asmexplorer/README.md

 ## Known issues
  * The web interface is ugly and slow.
 Yes, I know; but that's not the point of this whole thing.
 Adding caching and some obvious optimizations to the webservice is left as an exercise to the reader.
  * Everything breaks apart when you miss the final `/` in the webservice's URL.
 There is probably a very simple fix for this but I wanted to get this out sooner rather than later :)
- * The code is ugly and could use a clean up.
-I'm aware of this but don't see when I will find the time to fix this problem.
+ * The code could use a clean up.
+I'm aware of this but don't know when I will find the time to fix this problem.
 It's good enough for a program hacked into being in two days :)

+## License
+The code is licensed under a MIT license and is using SharpDisasm under the Simplified BSD license.